What treats are safe to give my horse??

 So - now down to brass tacks!!
 What are the TOXIC treats for horses??

 You CAN feed the metabolically challenged horse some small hay cubes or hay pellets as a treat.
-I like the small ones, unless you want to soak some of the larger varieties and feed in a bowl.
+I like the small pellets, unless you want to soak some of the larger cube varieties and feed in a bowl.

 For the average Joe horse, you can safely feed (in moderation, of course….
 And assuming your horse is not allergic):

-I can’t stress this one enough - no treats (or even hay) just before you put in a bit, and no treats while your horse is wearing a bit.
-The only exception may be a sugar cube, as the sugar dissolves and can help your horse soften his jaw and salivate on the bit more.
+I'm not a fan of allowing your horse to eat treats or grass while wearing a bit.
+The treat mucks up your tack, and runs the risk of not being properly chewed.
+The only exception may be a sugar cube, as the sugar dissolves and can help your horse soften his jaw and salivate on the bit more, which can help some horses in the training process.

 What does your horse like to eat??